solutionstack/notifier-cli/README.md

 # notifier-cli

-### Simple sample program to handle arbitrarily large list messages to a specific url
+### Sample program to handle arbitrarily large list messages to a specific url, using semaphoes to control the number of spawned routines where the url call is made
 http POST requests to a configured url.

 Data is read from STDIN and the rate of sending can be controlled via